WeFoster/Documentation/_kb articles/wefoster-plus.md

   https://documentation.wefoster.co/kb/wefoster-plus/
 published: true
 ---
-The documentation below is for WeFoster Plus; our premium service that comes with a ton of extra awesome functionality for the WeFoster theme, priority support and access to exclusive resources.
-If you are a WeFoster Plus subscriber and have the WeFoster Plus plugin installed, this documentation is for you.
+The documentation below is for WeFoster Plus; our premium plugin that comes with a ton of extra awesome functionality for the WeFoster theme.
+If you are a WeFoster Plus customer and have the WeFoster Plus plugin installed, this documentation is for you.

 ## Stylekits